galagen8/Rotary-Encoder/README.md

 <br/>
 <br/>

 I tried many encoder libraries for Arduino and I didn't find library which is really works how I want.
-I decided to wrote my own code. <br/>
+I decided to write my own code. <br/>
 List of components been used:

 Arduino Nano = 1 pc,            <br/>